 Boolean recruitment is more like an advanced search option.
 The use of specific symbols and words makes up the Boolean search operators.

 Using these operators means you can include and tag specific terms and keywords while excluding those which are useless.
 You narrow down your search results by being specific in Boolean recruitment.
 Did you know?
-70% of workforce is made up of passive talents worldwide.
+70% of the workforce is made up of passive talents worldwide.

-It requires resume update in the last 30 days to remain an active job seeker for ATS tracking.
+It requires a resume update in the last 30 days to remain an active job seeker for ATS tracking.
 So, Boolean search picks passive job seekers through its algorithms.